albacanete/CCBDA-Project/research/tutorial/README.md

 to understand how all the resources are created and linked among them.

 # Deployment of the template
-In this section you are going to deploy the infrastructure specified in the `research.yaml` YAML file using the CloudFormation console in AWS.
+In this section you are going to deploy the infrastructure specified in the `research.yaml` file using the CloudFormation console in AWS.

 ### Stack creation